gitcloneguy/pumpndump/README.md

 The lazy way is not recommended, because it dosen't let you see what code you are running.
 Anyways, if you do decide to continue, here's how:

 create a new folder (name is irrelevant) and download the jar, and the other files (banlog.txt, token.txt) and put them in the folder.
-Edit the file token.txt, remove all text, and put your token on the first line. do the same with channel.txt, except add in the channel ID**** ALSO ADD WITH NO SPACE RIGHT NEXT TO THE ID THE LETTER L IN ALL CAPS**** .Now run pumpndump-x.x.x-jar-with-dependencies.jar, with
+Edit the file token.txt, remove all text, and put your token on the first line. do the same with channel.txt, except add in the channel ID.
+Now run pumpndump-x.x.x-jar-with-dependencies.jar, with
 ```java -jar pumpndump-x.x.x-jar-with-dependencies.jar```
 make sure to change the x.x.x with the current number.